 effects of drowning on their body, or the potential outcome.

-US it is the third most common cause of accidental death, with 3,500 deaths per
+Drowning is the third most common cause of accidental death worldwide,

 The death rate from drowning does not reflect the potential morbidity

 (disability) due to brain injury for those who survive a drowning episode.
 Most

 Drowning occurs when water comes into contact with the